-- Nationals of the European Economic Area comprising the 27 EU member states plus Norway, Liechtenstein and Iceland together with nationals of Switzerland. - People born in Gibraltar - Commonwealth citizens who were allowed to enter or remain in the UK on the basis that a grandparent was born here - Husbands, wives and dependent children under 18 of people who hold work permits or who qualify under the above categories
+- Nationals of the European Economic Area comprising the 27 EU member states plus Norway, Liechtenstein and Iceland together with nationals of Switzerland.
+This may change when we leave the EU. - People born in Gibraltar - · Commonwealth citizens who were allowed to enter or remain in the UK on the basis that a grandparent was born here - Husbands, wives and dependent children under 18 of people who hold work permits or who qualify under the above categories